 - Eliminating unnecessary variation in workloads and work processes eliminates distractions and delays, thereby freeing up the organization to focus on the creative parts of the task.

-Creating cross-functional concurrent engineering teams is the right way to develop products.
-However, the pitfall is too many project at the same time, so that key people from engineering, marketing and manufacturing work at five or more projects at once.
+Creating cross-functional, concurrent engineering teams is the right way to develop products.
+However, the pitfall is too many projects at the same time, so that key people from engineering, marketing and manufacturing work at five or more projects at once.
 This results in congestion.
 Striving to work at 100% of the product development capacity legthens product development lead times enormously.
 A more realistic percentage is 80%.
-Attention must be focused on bottlenecks, these days most commonly found at the software development side of the project.
+Attention must be focused on bottlenecks.

 IV.
 The product is complex.
 Total work is high.
 Employees can thus participate on a full-time basis.
 A project organization is the most appropriate organizational structure for these kind’s of products.